Modeling in Houdini using VDB SDF volumes

 Press Enter

-On this screenshot NumPy is already installed to Python in Visual Studio folder
+In this screenshot, NumPy is already installed in Python in the Visual Studio folder

 4. Install CMake